 One XML interface for all of your travel content

-We provide the technology pipeline to all source systems (GDS & Non-GDS content) and make such content and inventory available to you through a single XML interface.
-In general all air/car/hotel content listed on GDS's such as Amadeus, Galileo/Apollo, Worldspan and Sabre is accessible at your fingertips via XX1, our travel XML API tool.
-We also offer a wide range of LCC's (low cost carriers), several rail provider, as well as a variety of hotel and car rental providers that we have integrated with directly.
+We provide the technology pipeline to all source systems (NDC content, GDS & Non-GDS content) and make such content and inventory available to you through a single XML interface.
+In general all air/car/hotel content listed on GDS's such as Amadeus, Galileo/Apollo, Worldspan and Sabre is accessible at your fingertips via XX1, our NDC XML API tool.
+We also offer a wide range of LCC's (low cost carriers), several rail providers, as well as a variety of hotel and car rental providers that we have integrated with directly.

-Are you trying to integrate with one or multi GDS?
+Are you trying to integrate with one or multi GDS and/or NDC aggregation?

-Are you planning to integrate with more than one GDS or other content source in the foreseeable future?
+Are you planning with more than one GDS integration or other content source, e.g. NDC technology in the foreseeable future?
 Do not even bother thinking about integrating directly – use us and rest assured it will pay off.
 You do not need a lot of GDS experience on your own.
 Our workflows and explanations help you deal with the specifics of any reservation system.
 In any case our travel experts can assist with challenges you are facing.

 Do you just need to retrieve PNR's without actually making bookings or looking for Super PNR capabilities?
 With our tool XX1 all these things and many more are possible as long as you have a commercial relationship with the 3rd party you want to access.